 info builtin displays the list of built-in functions with their module name (modules are subsets of built-in functions).
 A letter u is displayed after each untrusted function (functions which cannot be executed in the sandbox).
-With an output argument, info('builtin') gives a list of structures which describe each built-in function, with the following fields:
+With an output argument, info('builtin') gives a structure array which describes each built-in function, with the following fields:

-'''

 name function name

 module module name

 trusted true if the function is trusted

-'''